Taedddsdfs/Team-1/statements/Zhengran_statement.md

 double-check all module ports before running tests.

 ### Reflection-Teamwork
 Overall the teamwork was quite pleasant, especially debugging together with Jingting.
-We often sat down with the waveforms and traced signals step-by-step, which helped us catch a lot of corner-case bugs.
+We often sat down and worked whole night.
 At the same time, coordinating changes and keeping everyone on the same page was harder than I expected and required more communication.

 ---